 Bach: Sonata No.1

-an 18-year-old violinist from Cardiff, has been described as one of the most promising young violinists in the UK.
-Since his Royal Festival Hall debut at 15 when he played the Lark Ascending, Charlie's solo engagements have included appearances with the BBC
+Lovell-Jones, an 18-year-old violinist from Cardiff, has been described as one of the most promising young violinists in the UK.
+Since his Royal Festival Hall debut at 15 when he played the Lark Ascending, Charlie's solo engagements have included appearances

-National Orchestra of Wales, the RTE Concert Orchestra in Dublin and the English Chamber Orchestra.
-He has simultaneously directed and performed Vaughan-Williams’ Concerto Accademico with Silk Street Sinfonia and has performed the Mendelssohn Violin
+with the BBC National Orchestra of Wales, the RTE Concert Orchestra in Dublin and the English Chamber Orchestra.
+He has simultaneously directed and performed Vaughan-Williams’ Concerto Accademico with Silk Street Sinfonia and has performed the Mendelssohn

-for three years, where he was awarded Leverhulme Scholarships.
+of Great Britain for three years, where he was awarded Leverhulme Scholarships.
 He is the youngest ever player with the John Wilson Orchestra, with whom he performed at the summer Prom Concerts at the Royal Albert Hall.
-He has also performed with the Nidum Ensemble and the
+He has also performed with the Nidum

-write this piece for orchestra with solo violin and soprano.
+asked Charlie to write this piece for orchestra with solo violin and soprano.
 Charlie's tone poem, called "Cariad Cyntaf" or "First Love" was premiered by BBC NOW, international soprano Rebecca Evans and Charlie at St David's Hall as part of their St David's